codevalley/sidekick/docs/specs.md

 ### **2. Updating Existing Information**

-1. User requests an update to a task, person, or knowledge entry.
+1. User requests an update to a task, person, or topic entry.
 2. Sidekick identifies the relevant entry using provided IDs or contextual information.
-3. LLM processes the update request and suggests modifications.
+3. LLM processes the update request in two stages and suggests modifications.
 4. Sidekick presents the proposed changes to the user for confirmation.
 5. Upon confirmation, Sidekick updates the relevant JSON file.
 6. Sidekick provides confirmation of the update.